Jubilee Laser

 - LaserTree 5W 450nm laser module ($85/amazon) seems to fit the bill: standard 12V power, 5V PWM control.

-- Get some laser safety glasses
+- Be sure to get some laser safety glasses

-TODO: Laser safety consultation TODO: Design Jubilee tool TODO: Test
+TODO: Design Jubilee tool